fabeulous/ari-conversion/README.md

 #### Limitations

 The parsing module currently only check that a given input _can_ be parsed.
 It does not check that the system itself makes sense.
-In particular, the following should be checked:
+In particular, the following should be checked for a well-defined rewriting system:

 - that the set of function symbols and variables are disjoint
 - that function symbols are always applied with a correct and/or consistent arity